Welshy92/jacobs-tech-tips/docs/testing.md

 * Hero image on index.html not streching to edges of the viewport.
 Caused by some body padding and margins.
 Both now removed.

 * Video embed on maintenance.html not resizing correctly.
-Placed it into it's own div and used padding-top of 56.25% to allow it to maintain it's 16:9 aspect ratio.
+Placed it into it's own div and given its own padding.

 * Can't interact with YouTube player buttons at all on all screen sizes.
 Changed z-index from -1 to 1 and increased the z-index of header and footer to compensate for the overlap.